 Dorothy E. Polahar, DO, DABFM, is board certified in family medicine.
 She has training in integrative medicine, functional medicine, acupuncture and traditional Chinese medicine and a Master’s in athletic training and sports medicine.
-She practices at the Inova Steinmetz Integrative and Functional Medicine Center.
+She practices at the Inova Integrative and Functional Medicine.
 Read Dr. Polahar’s profile.

 Chronic headaches are unfortunately quite common – and all too often, traditional medicine fails to provide relief.
 The good news is, my colleagues and I have had a lot of success treating headaches with integrative medicine.

 People who suffer from chronic headaches have often tried a lot of doctors and a lot of drugs, with little or no relief.
 Integrative medicine combines Western medicine with the best of traditional medical cultures.
 We draw from treatments such as herbal practices, traditional Chinese medicine and Ayurvedic medicine, which originated in India thousands of years ago.